 Membership and Other Supporters

-A wide range of external organisations work with the ENRLI to contribute to its success.
+A wide range of external organisations work with the ELI to contribute to its success.

 We are grateful to Exxon Mobil and Shell International BV for their early support of the aims of the Institute and their generous donations to its establishment.

 We have created a membership scheme to harness our strong links with professionals in London involved in the sector.
 Participation extends across the full range of activities, building a strong relationship between those involved in education and research and professionals practising on the front line where the law, policy, regulation, investment and business operations meet.
-Our current membership includes Shell, Exxon Mobil, Clifford Chance, Norton Rose Fulbright, Dentons, Herbert Smith Freehills, FTI Consulting, 20 Essex Street Chambers, Ashurst and Freshfields Bruckhaus Deringer.
-Our members are actively involved in providing support and advice on teaching, the curriculum, mentoring and internships as well as taking part in and attending guest lectures, the Forum and our Energy Fundamentals course.
+Our current membership includes Shell, Exxon Mobil, Clifford Chance, Norton Rose Fulbright, Dentons, Herbert Smith Freehills, FTI Consulting, 20 Essex Street Chambers, Ashurst, DLA Piper, Covington & Burling and Freshfields Bruckhaus Deringer.
+Our members are actively involved in providing support and advice on teaching, the curriculum, mentoring and internships.
+They also take part in and attend guest lectures, the Forum and our Energy Fundamentals course.

 Our members support has been enhanced by:

-- Norton Rose Fulbright through their significant sponsorship of two tuition fee scholarships annually.
+- Norton Rose Fulbright through their significant sponsorship of scholarships.

-Andrew Clarke, General Counsel of Exxon Mobil’s UK operations, chairs a group of industry professionals and academics who worked hard to establish the ENRLI.
-Andrew noted that, “ExxonMobil is very pleased to support the new Energy and Natural Resources Law Institute.
-This as an opportunity to promote and encourage a greater understanding of the legal and regulatory framework within which energy is being developed, not only in the United Kingdom but around the world.”
+Andrew Clarke, General Counsel of Exxon Mobil’s UK operations, chairs a group of industry professionals and academics who provide strategic guidance and advice to the ELI.
+Andrew noted that, “ExxonMobil is very pleased to support the Energy Law Institute.
+The Energy Law Institute provides an opportunity to promote and encourage a greater understanding of the legal and regulatory framework within which energy is being developed, not only in the United Kingdom but around the world.”

-If you or your organisation would like more information about membership or other ways of becoming involved in this exciting new Institute, please contact James Dallas email@example.com, or Raphael Heffron firstname.lastname@example.org.
+If you or your organisation would like more information about membership or other ways of becoming involved in the Energy Law Institute, please contact James Dallas firstname.lastname@example.org.

 QMUL Energy Forum

-The Energy and Natural Resources Law Institute is supported by (a) a Management Executive, (b) a Steering Committee compromising leading industry and legal practitioners from the field of Energy and Natural Resources Law and (c) general academic members.
+The Energy Law Institute is supported by (a) a Management Executive, (b) a Steering Committee compromising leading industry and legal practitioners from the field of Energy and Natural Resources Law and (c) general academic members.

-- Professor James Dallas, Executive Director, Energy and Natural Resources Law Institute
+- Professor James Dallas, Executive Director, Energy Law Institute

-- Norah Gallagher, Academic Director, Energy and Natural Resources Law Institute
+- Norah Gallagher, Academic Director, Energy Law Institute

 - Maria Taylor, Head of the Energy Forum.